Forex.com ReviewOpen Demo Account

-Established in 2001, Forex.com is an online CFD and forex brokerage with an active presence in over 183 countries across the world.
-Forex.com is the brand name of the New York Stock Exchange-listed company Gain Capital.
-The broker is headquartered in Bedminster, New Jersey and regulated by top tier financial regulatory agencies across the world including CFTC in the U.S, FCA in the United Kingdom, and Australia’s ASIC.
+Forex.com was established in 2001, as an online forex broker with an active presence in over 183 countries across the world.
+The brand is owned by Gain Capital, which is listed on the New York Stock Exchange (NYSE).
+The company’s headquarters is in Bedminster, New Jersey and it is regulated by top tier financial regulatory agencies across the globe including the CFTC in the U.S, the UK’s FCA, and Australia’s ASIC.

-Forex.com is a market that supports the trade of 84 currency pairs, 8 cryptocurrencies, and 17 indices, as well as 26 and 270+ commodity and stocks CFDs respectively.
+The firm offers clients 84 currency pairs, 8 cryptocurrencies, 17 indices, 26 commodities and 270+ stock CFDs.
 It supports margin trading with a maximum leverage of 20:1 for stocks and 50:1 for all other financial instruments.

-In this Forex.com US review, we dig deeper into the broker’s operations.
-Informed by its past and present client reviews, we detail and rate each of the financial assets tradable here as well as the nature of their services like customer support, trading fees, trading platforms, and account types.
+In this review, we dig deep into its operations informed by its past and present client comments.
+We detail and rate each of the tradable financial assets offered as well as rating the quality of their services including customer support, trading fees, trading platforms, and account types.

-This Forex.com review should help answer all your legitimacy and safety queries about the broker and decide whether to open an account with them or not.
+Our goal is to help answer all your queries regarding its legitimacy and the safety of your funds to help you decide whether to open an account with them or not.

 - Provides traders with an expansive range of tradable instruments